rlenglet/openfaucet/docs/controller.rst

     Request the switch features.

-    :param callback: The :class:`~openfaucet.ofprotoops.Callback` to
-      be called with the replied data.
+    :param callback: The callable to be called with the replied data.

-    :param timeout_callback: The
-      :class:`~openfaucet.ofprotoops.Callback` to be called in case
-      the operation times out.
+    :param timeout_callback: The callable to be called in case the operation times out.

     :param timeout: The period, in seconds, before the operation times out.
 If None, defaults to the default timeout.